sidshirore/airplane-management-system/README.md

   <li>Passenger can view or cancel their ticket at any time using ticket number
 </ol>

+## How is it different from other systems?

+Most systems will only have one functionality, either admin or passenger but here we have implemented both.

-<h2>Screenshots can be found in the screenshots folder in the repository.</h2>
+## Screenshots can be found in the screenshots folder in the repository.